RalfMBecker/decaf/README.md

                a *= a++ + (++a) * a++ + a;
                   = (1 + 3 * 3 + 4) * 4 = 56
      gcc:      probably different; but fails completely in case of a[i]++, etc.
-     clang:    seems to do exactly the above (scalar and array case)
+     clang:    seems to do exactly the above (scalar and array case),

 (14) added modifying assignments (+=, -=, *=, /=) (c.
 (13)),